 Ways to Enjoy This Orange Walnut Granola

-- Sprinkled over plant-based yogurt for a crunchy parfait.
+- Sprinkled over our Overnight Oats Parfait with Berries for a crunchy parfait.

 - Mixed with fresh fruit like mandarin oranges, berries, or sliced bananas.

-- Served with plant-based milk for a nutritious breakfast.
+- Served with homemade almond milk for a nutritious breakfast.

-- Toppings on smoothie bowls for added texture and flavor.
+- Toppings on our Sunrise Sunset Smoothie for added texture and flavor.

 - Enjoyed as a snack straight from the jar!